- Payroll audits should be a crucial part of every payroll organization

 Staying on top of changes in labor and tax laws can be incredibly challenging, especially for companies with an international workforce.
 Regular payroll audits can identify compliance gaps and allow the company to close them in time, ahead of an official audit by the tax authorities.

 Provide employees with accurate data

 Whether it’s payslips or documents they need to file taxes, your employees rely on the data you provide them.
 Global companies that experience frequent turnover in their workforce often struggle to maintain accurate employee records, which, in turn, can lead to inaccurate data on paystubs or tax documents.
 Conducting payroll audits regularly can eliminate this problem.

 Errors are an inherent part of payroll.
 Even companies that automate their payroll process must enter some of the data manually, which means mistakes are inevitable.
 Regular payroll audits help you catch these mistakes on time and correct them.
 In addition, a thorough payroll audit can help you uncover fraud attempts, such as creating ghost employees and pocketing their wages.
 The audit should also identify areas where the business could be susceptible to payroll fraud, allowing it to make changes that reduce this risk.

 How often should you conduct a payroll audit?

 At a bare minimum, payroll audits should be conducted once a year.
-However, companies, especially ones with an international workforce, could benefit significantly from performing payroll audits more frequently.
+However, companies could benefit significantly from performing payroll audits more frequently, especially those with an international workforce.
 Depending on the maturity of the payroll process and the available bandwidth, global companies should aim for quarterly or half-yearly audits.